 - Take a boat tour to the volcano and swim in the hot springs

 - Swim, snorkel, and scuba in the crystal clear Mediterranean waters.

 All the Greek islands are beautiful and have something unique to offer, with Santorini and Mykonos competing for most popular.
-Compared to the beautiful but party-laden Mykonos, I preferred staying in Santorini for its slower pace and more luxurious feel.
+Compared to the beautiful but party-laden Mykonos, I preferred staying in Santorini for its slower pace, more luxurious feel, and some of the most beautiful sunsets in the world.
 The island itself is relatively small, so you will be able to see most if not all of it over a recommended minimum of 3 days.